- About Us

 Alex is fascinated by the relationship between constitutional law, ethics and democratic theory.
 As a Summer Academic Fellow at Harvard Law School, Alex researched the ethics of blame and forgiveness and its relationship with legal systems.

 On graduation from Harvard Law School, Alex served as law clerk to the Honorable William G. Young of the United States District Court for the District of Massachusetts.
-The following year, he served as law clerk to then Chief Justice of Israel Asher D. Grunis and current Chief Justice Miriam Naor.
+The following year, he served as law clerk to the Chief Justice of Israel Asher D. Grunis and former Chief Justice Miriam Naor.

 Alex received his first law degree from the University of Cambridge, Faculty of Law in 2011, with first class honors.
 At Cambridge, Alex was awarded numerous fellowships and scholarships, including the Cambridge Commonwealth Trust Fellowship, the Cambridge European Trust Fellowship, William M. Tapp Award and Senior Scholarship.